|Sierra Nevada Research Station -

 |Yosemite Field Station

-Established in 2006, the Sierra Nevada Research Institute's (SNRI) Yosemite Field Station in Wawona is located in the historic village of Wawona near the south entrance to Yosemite National Park.
+Established in 2006, the Sierra Nevada Research Station's (SNRS) Yosemite Field Station in Wawona is located in the historic village of Wawona near the south entrance to Yosemite National Park.
 Nestled in an open old-growth pine forest along the South Fork of the Merced River and only five miles from the Giant Sequoia Grove, the Yosemite Field Station is ideally situated to support field research projects in Yosemite and the adjacent Sierra National Forest.

-The SNRI offices, laboratory, and classroom/meeting room are located in a refurbished historic house and stable built in 1934.
+The SNRS offices, laboratory, and classroom/meeting room are located in a refurbished historic house and stable built in 1934.
 Overnight lodging for up to 40 people is available nearby in six refurbished vacation homes.
 Other housing arrangements may be made for larger groups.
 The Station's comfortable facilities make it a great site for class field trips, small workshops, writing retreats, and interdisciplinary collaborations.

 Current projects focus on climate change, mountain and snow hydrology, invertebrate biodiversity, alpine meadow ecology, wildlife conservation ecology, and fire ecology.